How to Find the Ideal Bar Manager for Your Restaurant

-Creative: Your bar manager will likely be in charge of crafting the drink menu.
+Creative: Your bar manager will likely be in charge of crafting the drink menu with the restaurant sommelier, if you have one.
 They’ll need to think creatively about cocktail recipes while researching the latest trends in cocktails, beer, spirits, and wine.
 Your star bar manager will know how to give customers what they want while staying on brand.
 (While the ever-complicated Rum Martinez might look cool with its smoke diffuser and lit cigar, it might not be a the most practical drink to add to your menu.)

 Star teaching skills: Great bar managers run on the ethos, “Teach a man to fish, feed him for life.”
 Bar managers must be passionate about training staff so your whole team can become the well-oiled machine it should be.

 Energy for days: Sixty-hour weeks?
 Double shifts?
+Split shifts?
 Close to open?
 Your bar manager must be a machine, able to work long hours and longer weeks.
 You need someone energetic, passionate, and dedicated.